privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 ### Connecting to Cloud VMs

 Currently, the only way to actually see the GUI is through the Remote Desktop Connection app on Windows.

+### Starting the Crawl

+If the crawler fails to start, simply try running it again.
+Firefox nightly is updated often, and this causes the program to crash on the first bootup.
+Try running the program in `privacy-pioneer-web-crawler/selenium-crawler` again.

+### Other issues

+If you encounter an issue that hasn't been described, try to identify if the issue is coming from Selenium or not.
+To accomplish this, look at any error messages in the terminal that's running in `selenium-crawler`.
+Make sure that you're connected to the internet, both programs are running, and that the crawler looks as shown [above](#22-crawler-setup).

 ## 6. Thank You